 Zeller presented information on a reclassification of the 090816 Wildland Fire Management Officer requesting the paygrade be changed from GH to GI.

-Commission member Ingemunosn moved to approve the reclassification to pay grade GI for the 090816 Wildland Fire Management Officer, seconded by Miller.
+Commission member Ingemunson moved to approve the reclassification to pay grade GI for the 090816 Wildland Fire Management Officer, seconded by Miller.
 The motion carried with unanimous voice vote.

 Wildland Fire Equipment Mechanic

-After review, Zeller provided additional information on the new classification of the 060644 Wildland Fire Equipment Mechanic requesting the paygrade be established at GF.
+After review, Zeller provided additional information on the new classification of the 060644 Wildland Fire Equipment Mechanic requesting the paygrade be established at GF, rather than GH as was originally requested.

 Commission member Miller moved to amend the previous motion of the 060644 Wildland Fire Equipment Mechanic by establishing a paygrade GF, seconded by Williams.
 The motion carried with unanimous voice vote.